tribofustack/orderly-api/README.md

 ## 💻 Project

-Orderly API is a cutting-edge web API designed to streamline operations for restaurant and food businesses (RMS).
-It draws from the principles of **Domain-Driven Design (DDD)** and **Hexagonal Architecture** to ensure scalability, maintainability, and a robust integration capability.
+Orderly is a cutting-edge web system designed to streamline operations for restaurant and food businesses (RMS).
+It draws from the principles of **Domain-Driven Design (DDD)** and **Architectural Concepts** to ensure scalability, maintainability, and a robust integration capability.

 ## ✨ Technologies